enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 But if the request was for `text/html` then the `location` property causes a 302 redirect to `/` to be sent.
 This will cause the browser to redirect back to the root to show the updated list of tasks.

-The `index.mjs` handler we built first retured only static data.
+The `index.mjs` handler we built first returned only static data.
 Update it with the following to serve the list of tasks from the database.

 ```javascript